 As recently as September 30, in a Biotech Daily Top 20 "first" we had four companies worth more than \$1 billion each in the BDI-20.
-But negative announcements in October and November, the time came to "rebalance" - as the S&P Indices calls it - the BDI-40.
+But with a series of negative announcements in October and November, the time came to "rebalance" - as the S&P Indices calls it - the BDI-40.